-You would have noticed that youngsters have so much fun exploring a Map or a Globe and extracting bits of information from it.
-Like many of us, I too enjoy querying Google Maps to plan a getaway, reduce travel time, understand location characteristics and so on.
-Essentially, a Map displays and conveys information to us in ways which are very compelling to the adventure-seeking side of us.
+You would have noticed that youngsters have so much fun exploring a Map or a Globe and extracting information from it.
+Like many of us, I too enjoy querying Google Maps to plan a getaway, reduce travel time, understand location characteristics, and so on.
+Essentially, a Map displays and conveys information to us in ways which are very compelling to the adventure-craving side of us.

-In this blog, I will demonstrate five interesting ways to convey map-based information.
-These are more effective in communicating the intended message in certain cases than what a static 2D map can.
+In this blog, I will demonstrate Five interesting ways to convey Map-based information.
+These methods are more effective in communicating the intended message than what a static 2D map can.

 (Much thanks to Esri Training for enabling me to learn and practice these techniques)